-These are tests which are routinely advised for all women who are having an infertility investigation.
+These are tests that are routinely advised for all women who are having an infertility investigation.
 If you’ve done these tests within the previous six months, they will not be repeated.
 So, please show us your previous test reports.

 1. General Tests (Men and Women)